 Remember you’ll need to file multiple annual reports and pay multiple filing fees.
 You may also need registered agents in multiple states.
 Can you see all the extra work?

 Let’s use me as an example.
 I originally had my business registered in Colorado because that’s where I lived and physically worked with my clients.
 I’ve since moved to Florida.
 I could have left my business registered in Colorado, but I would need to keep up with the annual report filing and I would have the need for a registered agent in Colorado to maintain an address there.
+Plus. all that business income is now Colorado sourced which means I owe Colorado state taxes.
 However, I wasn’t physically working there anymore, so why maintain a business there?
 Instead, I closed the business with the state of Colorado and registered it with Florida.
 Now I only have one LLC to keep in good standing and no extra places to file a tax return.

 While there are exceptions, in most cases, you might as well form an LLC in your domicile state to keep things simple!
 Do you really want to pay the extra fees, possibly owe taxes, and have extra paperwork every year?